swaptacular/swpt_accounts/protocol.rst

    they differ, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

-**Important note:** At some point a `FinalizeTransfer`_ message should be sent for each "prepared" `RT record`_, and the record's status set to "finalized".
+**Important note:** At some point a `FinalizeTransfer`_ message MUST to be sent for each "prepared" `RT record`_, and the record's status set to "finalized".
 Often this can be done immediately.
 In this case, when the `PreparedTransfer`_ message is received, the matching RT record will change its status from "initiated", directly to "finalized".

 Received `FinalizedTransfer`_ message